Quantum lattice dynamics and their importance in ternary superhydride clathrates: Methods

 \subsection{\SSCHA\ calculations}

 The calculations in the \SSCHA\ are done in the constant-volume relaxation mode, i.e. minimizing the free energy with respect to the average atomic positions $\mathcal{R}$ and the force constants $\Phi$, as implemented in the \SSCHA\ python package \cite{Monacelli_2021}.
-We use the DFT equilibrium atomic positions and the DFPT dynamical matrices on a 2$\times$2$\times$2 $\mathbf{q}$-grid as initial guesses for $\mathcal{R}$ and $\Phi$, respectively.
+We use the DFT equilibrium atomic positions and the DFPT dynamical matrices on a 2$\times$2$\times$2 $\qv$-grid as initial guesses for $\mathcal{R}$ and $\Phi$, respectively.
 The starting point for the larger supercells is obtained by interpolating the previously converged auxiliary dynamical matrices.

 The total energies, forces, and stress tensors for the individuals are obtained from DFT calculations or from machine-learned interatomic potentials in the framework of MTPs, see below.
 At the end of a minimization run, a new population with higher number of individuals $N$ is generated from the minimized trial density matrix until convergence.
-We set two stopping criteria for the minimization loops: a Kong-Liu ratio for the effective sample size~\footnote{The effective sample size is calculated as $N_\text{eff}=(\sum_i\rho_i^2)/(\sum_i\rho_i)^2$, where the $\rho_i$ are the importance sampling weighting factors.} of 0.2, and ratio of $<10^{-7}$ between the free energy gradient with respect to the auxiliary dynamical matrix and its stochastic error.
+We set two stopping criteria for the minimization loops: a Kong-Liu ratio for the effective sample size of 0.2, and ratio of $<10^{-7}$ between the free energy gradient with respect to the auxiliary dynamical matrix and its stochastic error.
 In calculations based on DFT we increased $N$ up to $10^4$ individuals, for the MTP cases up to $10^5$.